master7720/xuluplus-leak/README.md

 |__/  |__/ \______/ |________/ \______/ |__/      |________/ \______/  \______/       |______/|__/ \______/|__/ \______/
 ```

-This is the full decompiled Xulu v1.5.2 src code coupled with the deobfuscated jar.
+This is the full cracked version XuluPlus 1.0.5 with the deobfuscated jar.

 Enjoy.